vpfaulkner/vpfaulkner.github.io/about_me.md

 ---

 ![Me](/public/headshot.jpg)
 I'm Vance and I love to solve problems.
-I crave new challenges, new ideas, and obstacles that require me to grow as an engineer.
+I crave new challenges, new ideas and obstacles that require me to grow as an engineer.

 I have a liberal arts background and was a doing analytics for a SaaS startup before deciding I wanted to go into software development.
 My primary expertise is with APIs, both designing them and integrating them, but I also have experience with front-end development and DevOps.
 Additionally in my current role I regularly deal with issues of concurrency, data transformation and integrity, customer support, and scale.
 To see how I work, check out my [playbook](/playbook).